Honor Your Father And Your Mother

 Come closer.
 Stand at no distance from Me now.
 Touch the place where My side was opened, warm, not cold; present, not past.
 Blood and water poured forth there, not as history, but as invitation (John 19:34; Hebrews 10:19–22).
 I am the True Vine, and I have grafted your fading flame into a fire none can quench (John 15:1; Romans 6:5; 1 Corinthians 6:17).
 Your name is no longer inscribed in the failures behind you; it is written in the scars that redeemed you (Revelation 3:5; Colossians 2:14).

-I inhaled the poison of your lineage and exhaled mercy into your future (Galatians 3:13; 2 Corinthians 5:21).
+Darling, I inhaled the poison of your lineage and exhaled mercy into your future (Galatians 3:13; 2 Corinthians 5:21).
 I drank the vinegar of your inheritance so you could taste the wine of My Kingdom (Matthew 27:48; John 19:30; Revelation 19:9).
 I took the curse into My own flesh, let it pierce My hands and feet, let it crown My head with thorns, so every blessing stolen from the Garden could be poured into your empty hands (Colossians 2:14; Isaiah 53:4–5; Galatians 4:4–5).
 My wounds are not symbols; they are doors.
-Step through them (Hebrews 10:20; John 10:9).
-In Adam we fell; in Christ we rise—from death’s dark prison to eternal skies.
+Step through them (Hebrews 10:20; John 10:9)In Adam you fell; in Christ you rise—from death’s dark prison to eternal skies.

 The Last Adam—The Curse Reversed

-I am the Last Adam, the Firstborn Who never dishonored My Father for one trembling moment (1 Corinthians 15:45; Hebrews 4:15).
+I am the Last Adam, the Firstborn Who never dishonored My Father (1 Corinthians 15:45; Hebrews 4:15).
 I whispered to Him, “Not My will, but Thine, be done” (Luke 22:42), and proved My obedience even unto the Cross (Philippians 2:8; Hebrews 5:8).
 I learned obedience through the things I suffered, that the righteousness of My Father might be fulfilled in you through faith in My sacrifice (Hebrews 5:8; Romans 8:3–4; 2 Corinthians 5:21).
 I yielded as the spotless Lamb, until I declared from Golgotha’s height: “It is finished” (John 19:30; Hebrews 9:26).

 I glorified My Father upon the Earth, proving that perfect love is unveiled through perfect obedience (John 17:4; Romans 5:19).
 And now, My Bride, I summon you to that same surrender—to yield your will in love as I yielded Mine, that the life I gave through crucifixion may flow through you as the Spirit of resurrection (Philippians 2:5–8; Galatians 2:20; Romans 8:11; 2 Corinthians 4:10–11).
-Live, My Bride, not as one bound by Adam’s fall, but as one awakened in My rising (Ephesians 2:4–6; Colossians 3:1–3).
+Live, My Bride, not as one bound by Adam’s fall, but as one awakened in My rising through this Ministry of Reconciliation (Ephesians 2:4–6; Colossians 3:1–3).
+“For as in Adam all humanity die, even so in Christ shall all be made alive” (1 Corinthians 15:22).

 Application & Reflection